KANAND6031/Sorting-Algorithm-Visualizer/README.md

 │

 ## How It Works
-1.The user selects or inputs an array on the main page.
+1. The user selects or inputs an array on the main page.
-2.A sorting algorithm is selected from the dropdown menu.
+2. A sorting algorithm is selected from the dropdown menu.
-3.The application redirects to the visualization page.
+3. The application redirects to the visualization page.
-4.The sorting algorithm executes step-by-step with animation.
+4. The sorting algorithm executes step-by-step with animation.
-5.Once sorting completes, the algorithm complexities are displayed.
+5. Once sorting completes, the algorithm complexities are displayed.